golanlevin/shelters-as-artworks/README.md

 # shelters-as-artworks

+#### Overview

 *This document presents an illustrated list of shelters-as-artworks, and artworks that deal with the concept of shelter.
 This list was compiled through the generous aid and goodwill of many helpful individuals, [in this Twitter thread](https://twitter.com/golan/status/1359883485016686603).*

+#### License

 *This compilation is public domain, [licensed under CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) ("No Rights Reserved").
-The texts and images below have been very liberally copy-pasted from online sources, typically without attribution; please be careful re-using them.*
+The texts and images below have been liberally and hastily copy-pasted from online sources, typically without attribution; please be careful re-using them.*

+#### How to Contribute

-*Note: If you wish to submit a project to this compilation, please [file an issue here](https://github.com/golanlevin/shelters-as-artworks/issues) and provide the following information:*
+*The easier you make it for me to add something to the list, the more likely I will add it.
+If you wish to submit a project to this compilation, [please file an issue here](https://github.com/golanlevin/shelters-as-artworks/issues) and provide the following information:*

 * *Name of the artists or creators*
 * *Title of the artwork or project*